C. F. Powell

-Cecil Frank Powell, FRS (5 December 1903 – 9 August 1969) was a British physicist, and Nobel Prize in Physics laureate for heading the team that developed the photographic method of studying nuclear processes and for the resulting discovery of the pion (pi-meson), a subatomic particle.
+Cecil Frank Powell (5 December 1903 – 9 August 1969) was a British experimental physicist who received the Nobel Prize in Physics in 1950 for heading the team that developed the photographic method of studying nuclear processes, and for the resulting discovery of the pion (pi-meson).

-Personal life
+Education

-Powell was born in Tonbridge, Kent, England, the son Frank and Elizabeth Caroline (née Bisacre) Powell.
-His father was a gunsmith.
-He was educated at a local primary school before gaining a scholarship to the Judd School, Tonbridge.
-Following this he attended Sidney Sussex College, Cambridge, graduating in 1925 in Natural Sciences.
-After completing his bachelor's degree he worked at the Cavendish Laboratory, Cambridge, under C.T.R.
-Wilson and Lord Rutherford, conducting research into condensation phenomena, and gaining his PhD in Physics in 1929.
+Cecil Frank Powell was born on 5 December 1903 in Tonbridge, England, the son of Frank Powell, a gunsmith, and Elizabeth Caroline Bisacre.

+Powell was educated at a local primary school before gaining a scholarship to The Judd School in Tonbridge.
+He then entered Sidney Sussex College, Cambridge, graduating in 1925 with First Class Honours in the Natural Science Tripos.
+After completing his bachelor's degree, he worked under Ernest Rutherford and C. T. R. Wilson in the Cavendish Laboratory, conducting research on condensation phenomena.
+He received his Ph.D. in Physics in 1927.

-In 1932 Powell married Isobel Artner (1907-1995), and the couple had two daughters, Jane and Annie.
+In 1932, Powell married Isobel Artner (1907–1995).
+They had two daughters, Jane and Annie.

-Professional life
+Career and research

-In 1928 he took up a post as Research Assistant to A.M.
-Tyndall in the H.H.
-Wills Physical Laboratory at the University of Bristol, later being appointed lecturer, and in 1948 appointed Melville Wills Professor of Physics.
-In 1936 he took part in a Royal Society expedition to Montserrat in the West Indies as part of a study of a damaging earthquake swarm.
+In 1927, Powell became a research assistant to Arthur Mannering Tyndall in the H. H. Wills Physical Laboratory at the University of Bristol, later being appointed lecturer, and in 1948 appointed Melville Wills Professor of Physics.
+In 1936, he took part in a Royal Society expedition to Montserrat in the West Indies as part of a study of a damaging earthquake swarm.
 He appears on a stamp issued in Grenada.

-During his time at Bristol University, Powell applied himself to the development of techniques for measuring the mobility of positive ions, to establishing the nature of the ions in common gases, and to the construction and use of a Cockcroft generator to study the scattering of atomic nuclei.
-He also began to develop methods employing specialised photographic emulsions to facilitate the recording of the tracks of elementary particles, and in 1938 began applying this technique to the study of cosmic radiation, exposing photographic plates at high-altitude, at the tops of mountains and using specially designed balloons, collaborating in the study with Giuseppe "Beppo" Occhialini, Hugh Muirhead and young Brazilian physicist César Lattes.
-This work led in 1947 to the discovery of the pion (pi-meson), which proved to be the hypothetical particle proposed in 1935 by Yukawa Hideki in his theory of nuclear physics.
+During his time at Bristol University, Powell applied himself to the development of techniques for measuring the mobility of positive ions, to establishing the nature of the ions in common gases, and to the construction and use of a Cockcroft–Walton generator to study the scattering of atomic nuclei.
+He also began to develop methods employing specialised photographic emulsions to facilitate the recording of the tracks of elementary particles, and in 1938 began applying this technique to the study of cosmic radiation, exposing photographic plates at high-altitude, at the tops of mountains and using specially designed balloons, collaborating in the study with Giuseppe Occhialini, Hugh Muirhead, and César Lattes.
+This work led in 1947 to the discovery of the pion (pi-meson), which proved to be the hypothetical particle proposed in 1935 by Hideki Yukawa in his theory of nuclear physics.